XK (user assigned code)

-XK is an ISO 3166-1 alpha-2 equivalent user-assigned code element used to represent Kosovo.
+XK is an ISO 3166-1 alpha-2 equivalent user-assigned code element.
+It is de facto used to represent Kosovo.

 Similarly, XKX is an ISO 3166-1 alpha-3 equivalent user-assigned code element for Kosovo in the European Union, and XKK is used in the Unicode standard.

 Use

 The following organizations have been known to have used the code XK to represent Kosovo: